-In January 2013, we sold an aggregate of 272,221 shares of common stock at \$3.00 per share in certain private placement transactions, for an aggregate purchase price of \$816,664 in cash.
+In January 2013, we sold an aggregate of 272,221 shares of common stock in certain private placement transactions, for an aggregate purchase price of \$816,664 in cash.
 The issuance of such shares of common stock was not registered under the Securities Act as such issuance was exempt from registration under Section 4(2) of the Securities Act and Regulation D promulgated thereunder.

-On February 14, 2013, we closed a private placement of 3,045,929 shares of our common stock, at a purchase price of \$3.00 per share, or \$9,137,787 in the aggregate, and Warrants to purchase up to an aggregate of 1,597,969 shares of common stock with an exercise price of \$3.60 per such share underlying any Warrant.
+On February 14, 2013, we closed a private placement of 3,045,929 shares of our common stock, at a purchase price of \$3.00 per share, or \$9,137,787 in the aggregate, and Warrants to purchase up to an aggregate of 1,522,969 shares of common stock with an exercise price of \$3.60 per such share underlying any Warrant.
 The issuance of the shares of common stock in such private placement was not registered under the Securities Act as such issuance was exempt from registration under Section 4(2) of the Securities Act and Regulation D promulgated thereunder.

 The Company concurrently entered into a registration rights agreement requiring it to file a registration statement on Form S-1 within 30 days of the closing date of the transaction and cause such registration statement to be declared effective within 60 days thereafter.
-The registration rights agreement provides for the payment of certain liquidated damages at the rate of 2% of the gross proceeds per month for each in which the Company is not in compliance with the agreement, not exceeding 10% of gross proceeds in the aggregate.
-As described elsewhere herein, the Company is not in compliance with the registration payment arrangement and therefore recorded \$360,000 as registration payment obligation.
+The registration rights agreement provides for the payment of certain liquidated damages at the rate of 2% of the gross proceeds per month for each registration rights agreement provides for the payment of certain liquidated damages at the rate of 2% of the gross proceeds per month for each month in which the Company is not in compliance with the agreement, not exceeding 10% of gross proceeds in the aggregate.